zhanggbj/bosh-softlayer-baremetal-server-release/src/github.com/cloudfoundry-community/vps/README.md

-**BOSH VPS release**
+**BOSH SoftLayer Pool Server Release**
 -------------

-VPS(Virtual guests Pooling Server) provides APIs to utilize virtual guests pooling on SoftLayer.
-This is a BOSH release for VPS.
+BOSH SoftLayer pool server provides APIs to utilize virtual guests pooling on SoftLayer.
+This is a BOSH release for it.

 **Releases and stemcells**
 -------------
-Except VPS release,  following releases are also required.
+Except this release,  following releases are also required.

 - [postgres](http://bosh.io/releases/github.com/cloudfoundry/postgres-release)
 - [bosh-softlayer-cpi](http://bosh.io/releases/github.com/cloudfoundry-incubator/bosh-softlayer-cpi-release)

 SoftLayer light stemcell is needed for deployment and can be found in [bosh.io](http://bosh.io/)

-**Bootstrap a VPS on SoftLayer**
+**Bootstrap on SoftLayer**
 -------------
-You can use bosh-init from BOSH community to bootstrap a VPS on SoftLayer.
+You can use bosh-init from BOSH community to bootstrap a pool server on SoftLayer.

 - To install bosh-init, please refer to [install-bosh-init](http://bosh.io/docs/install-bosh-init.html) and its usage can be found in [using-bosh-init](http://bosh.io/docs/using-bosh-init.html).
 > **Note:**